GianmarcoDonnesi/Bachelor-thesis-RoboBVN/README.md

 genetic , and because its manifestations are very varied and can differ considerably from subject to subject, it is more appropriate to speak of "autism spectrum".
 The application developed
-for this thesis work for training patients with spectrum disorders autism spectrum disorders (ASD) involves the use of the humanoid robot Pepper from SoftBank Robotics.*
+for this thesis work for training patients with autism spectrum disorders (ASD) involves the use of the humanoid robot Pepper from SoftBank Robotics®.*